 Debra earned her B.A. in Psychology and American Studies from Wellesley College and an MBA from the MIT Sloan School of Management.
 MIT Sloan recognized her leadership abilities by awarding her the Miriam Sherburne Scholarship.
 She is trained as a mediator and an ombudsman.

-An enthusiastic vegetable-roaster and occasional painter, Debra delights in time with her middle-school-aged daughter and high-school-aged son.
-She’s also a voracious reader; take a peek at her recommended books.
+An enthusiastic vegetable-roaster and occasional painter, Debra delights in spending time with her high-school-aged son and daughter.
+She’s also a voracious reader and a sometimes knitter.

 Why do I do what I do?
 Well, I know from my own experience as an entrepreneur and single mom how difficult it can be to do it all.
 In the midst of all my achieving, I used to be full of overwhelm and constantly exhausted.
 The foundation of my work today is my own journey to self-acceptance as I built my company and cared for my family.
 It would be my honor to support you as well.